Charles Barkley: College career

 In Barkley's three-year college career, he averaged 14.1 points on 62.6% field goal shooting, 9.6 rebounds, 1.6 assists, and 1.7 blocks per game.
 In 1984, he led the Tigers to their first NCAA tournament in school history and finished with 23 points on 80% field goal shooting, 17 rebounds, four assists, two steals, and two blocks.
 Auburn retired Barkley's No. 34 jersey on March 3, 2001.

 He was one of 74 college players invited to the spring tryouts for the 1984 U.S. Olympic team coached by Bob Knight.
 Barkley made the initial cut in April to the final 20, but was one of four released in May (with John Stockton, Terry Porter, and Maurice Martin) in the penultimate cut to 16 players.

-In 2010, Barkley admitted that he asked for, and had been given, money from sports agents during his career at Auburn.
-Barkley called the sums he had requested from agents as being "chump change", and went on to say, "Why can't an agent lend me some money and I'll pay him back when I graduate?"
+In 2010, Barkley admitted that he asked for and had been given, money from sports agents during his career at Auburn.
+Barkley called the sums he had requested from agents "chump change", and went on to say, "Why can't an agent lend me some money and I'll pay him back when I graduate?"
 According to Barkley, he paid back all of the money he had borrowed after signing his first NBA contract.